RV dry camping for twelve days on solar

 • Sunny days seven, cloudy days 3.

-• The energy produced from solar and consumed during our eleven-night — 12-day stay.
-53,210 watts full days with no partial days included, thus average solar yield was 5.32 Kwh/day (including three overcast cloudy days).
+• The energy produced from solar and consumed during our eleven-night—12-day stay was 53,210 watts full days with no partial days included; thus, the average solar yield was 5.32 KWh/day (including three overcast cloudy days).

 • Maximum energy gained in one day was 6.93 Kwh.
 The minimum energy gained on a cloudy day was 2.95 Kwh.